-- ^{118.} Investment through the Road to Zero activity class will be targeted towards those interventions identified as being key to achieving the target reductions in deaths and serious injuries sought through Road to Zero, for example: - Safety infrastructure and speed management: safety treatments and speed management on roads across New Zealand where data show the highest concentrations of deaths and serious injuries occur, as well as road engineering to support speed reductions around urban and rural schools.
-Around \$1.5 billion will be invested in infrastructure focused on road safety. - Road policing: maintaining the number of existing dedicated road policing staff plus necessary wage increases over time, non-dedicated staff time undertaking road policing activities, and associated equipment and overheads, new roadside drug testing equipment, and court-imposed alcohol interlocks subsidy scheme - Automated enforcement: expanding the safety camera network and its operation and management - Road safety promotion: national and local/regional campaigns and initiatives to achieve safety outcomes. - System management activities: strengthen system leadership, support and coordination. - ^{119.} Outside of this activity class investment from other activity classes may be used to fund activities with a safety outcome. - ^{120.} \$1.2 billion additional investment in local roads is estimated as part of Road to Zero interventions and is therefore included in the Road to Zero activity class.
+- Investment through the Road to Zero activity class will be targeted towards those interventions identified as being key to achieving the target reductions in deaths and serious injuries sought through Road to Zero, focussing on: - Safety infrastructure and speed management: safety treatments and speed management on roads across New Zealand where data show the highest concentrations of deaths and serious injuries occur, as well as road engineering to support speed reductions around urban and rural schools - Road policing: maintaining the number of existing dedicated road policing staff plus necessary wage increases over time, non-dedicated staff time undertaking road policing activities, and associated equipment and overheads, new roadside drug testing equipment, and court-imposed alcohol interlocks subsidy scheme - Automated enforcement: expanding the safety camera network and its operation and management - Road safety promotion: national and local/regional campaigns and initiatives to achieve safety outcomes. - System management activities: strengthen system leadership, support and coordination. - Outside of this activity class, investment from other activity classes may be used to fund activities with a safety outcome.

-Rail network
+Rail Network

-- ^{121.} Rail is an integral part of the transport system in New Zealand.
-Rail enables access and mobility, transporting people and goods, supporting productivity and business growth, reducing emissions, congestion and road deaths, and strengthening social and cultural connections between communities. - ^{122.} GPS 2021 implements the findings of the Future of Rail Review.
-The purpose of this activity class is to implement the draft New Zealand Rail Plan by funding approved activities from the Rail Network Investment Programme.
-The priority is to ensure a reliable and resilient rail network.
-It provides funding to KiwiRail to maintain and renew the national freight rail network.
+- Rail is an integral part of the transport system in New Zealand.
+Rail enables access and mobility, transporting people and goods, supporting productivity and business growth, reducing emissions, congestion and road deaths, and strengthening social and cultural connections between communities. - 121.
+GPS 2021 implements the findings of the Future of Rail review.
+The purpose of this activity class is to implement the New Zealand Rail Plan by funding approved activities from the RNIP (prepared by KiwiRail).
+The priority is to ensure a reliable and resilient national rail network.
+It provides funding to KiwiRail to maintain and renew the national rail freight network. - The activity class does not show the funding to be provided by the Crown to be invested in RNIP activities.
+The agreed funding for this is set out in Section 3.6.